OrangeMakers/Skumfidus/BUILD.md

 # Automated Build with GitHub Actions

-This document describes how to set up automated builds using GitHub Actions for this project, including automatic version calculation based on commit history.
+This document describes how to set up automated builds using GitHub Actions for this project, including automatic version calculation based on commit history using GitVersion.

 ## Workflow Overview